Extending Knot Polynomials of Braided Hopf Algebras to Links: Introduction

-The Garoufalidis-Kashaev construction seems to offer a more natural setting for connecting quantum invariants to invariants from classical topology.
-Specifically, the coefficients of the $R$-matrices are valued in integral Laurent polynomials with canonical variables.
+The Garoufalidis--Kashaev construction seems to offer a more natural setting for connecting quantum invariants to invariants from classical topology.
+Specifically, the coefficients of the $R$-matrices are valued in integral Laurent polynomials with canonical variables; $t_1$, $t_2$ rather than their squares.

-In subsequent work \cite{GHKKST}, we prove that the extension of $V_1$ coincides with the Links--Gould invariant of links, verifying another conjecture of~\cite{GaKa}.
-Building on both of these results, we prove in \cite{GHKKW} that the Garoufalidis-Kashaeav invariant $V_2$ agrees with the 2-colored Links--Gould polynomial and we use this result to prove a conjecturally sharp bound for the 3-genus of a knot.
+In subsequent work \cite{GHKKST}, we prove that the extension of $V_1$ coincides with the Links--Gould invariant of links, verifying another conjecture of~\cite{GK:multi}.
+Building on both of these results, we prove in \cite{GHKKW} that the Garoufalidis--Kashaev invariant $V_2$ agrees with the 2-colored Links--Gould polynomial and we use this result to prove a conjecturally sharp bound for the 3-genus of a knot.

-We should mention that a local, tangle definition of these multivariable polynomials of links plays an important role in their efficient computation, as was explained time and again by Bar-Natan and van der Veen ~\cite{BNV:PG,BNV:API}.
-In particular, it leads to an efficient computation of the $V_n$ and the $\Lambda_\omega$ polynomials of knots, that itself leads to newely discovered patterns in knot theory; see~\cite{GL:patterns}.
+We should mention that the particular choice of local, tangle definition of these multivariable polynomials of links plays an important role in their efficient computation, as was explained time and again by Bar-Natan and van der Veen~\cite{BNV:PG,BNV:API}.
+In particular, it leads to an efficient computation of the $V_n$ and the $\Lambda_\omega$ polynomials of knots, that itself leads to newly discovered patterns in knot theory; see~\cite{GL:patterns}.